gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

 | The code progressions below draw a square.
 | With each version, an improvement is made.
 | Firstly, only sequencing is used, with no iteration.
-| Secondly, iteration, using a for loop, reduces code duplication.
+| Secondly, iteration, using a for-loop, reduces code duplication.
 | Thirdly, a definition block with parameters allows for code reuse with the use of arguments.

 ----